chetanbg1/cbgwork1/README.md

 java.lang.Thread class
 java.lang.Runnable interface

+t.start() a new thread will be  created which is responsible for the execution of run() method t.run() no new thread will be created it will be executed same as normal method
 //Synchronisation
 //thread share the same memory space i.e they can share same resources/objects
 //however, there are critical situations where it is desirable that only one thread at a time has access to shared resources